 Chloe immediately started a gruelling treatment regime of intensive chemotherapy in Crumlin Children’s Hospital to reduce the size of the tumour to operable level.
-For anyone who knows this terrible disease, things can change at any given time and the family have already experienced a number of setbacks.
+A living nightmare began of lengthy hospital stays, intensive chemotherapy, sickness, blood transfusions, constant pain management, infections, hair loss, a failing kidney, major heart complications…the list goes on!

 Any funds raised and not used will be donated to charities that have supported Chloe and her family - Aoibheann’s Pink Tie, Hand in Hand, the Irish Cancer Society and the Ronald McDonald House.